AlexMarrer/the-rising-sigmas/README.md

 ### Backend (C#)

-The backend provides APIs for managing user authentication, workout plans, and other core functionalities.
+The backend provides APIs for managing user workout plans, and other core functionalities.

 #### Key Directories